-BEGINNING BAND - MU1311(2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr.
-This is a class for students who have no previous or very limited experience playing a musical instrument.
-The class will prepare wind and percussion students for further study in Intermediate Band 2.
+BEGINNING BAND - MU1311(2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr. - This is a class for students who have no previous or very limited experience playing a musical instrument.
+The class will prepare wind and percussion students for further study in Intermediate Band.
 All students will develop their own individual skills and techniques.

-GUITAR 1 - MU1513 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr.
-This course offers beginning instruction on acoustic guitar.
+GUITAR 1 - MU1513 - Fr., Soph., Jr., Sr. - 1/2 yr., 1/2 cr. - This course offers beginning instruction on acoustic guitar.
 Instruction emphasizes music fundamentals, chord structures, music notation, picking, strumming, and instrumental techniques for accompanying and playing traditional and contemporary songs.
 Students must supply their own acoustic guitar.

-GUITAR 2 - MU3513 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr.
-Prerequisite: Beginning Guitar or consent of instructor.
-This course is an extension of Beginning Guitar and offers more advanced instruction on acoustic guitar.
+GUITAR 2 - MU3513 - Fr., Soph., Jr., Sr. - 1/2 yr., 1/2 cr. - Prerequisite: Guitar 1.
+This course is an extension of Guitar 1 and offers more advanced instruction on acoustic guitar.
 Instruction continues to emphasize music fundamentals, chord structures, music notation, picking, strumming, and instrumental techniques for accompanying and playing traditional and contemporary songs.
 Students must supply their own acoustic guitar.

-PIANO 1 - MU2513 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr.
-Prerequisite: None.
+PIANO 1 - MU2513 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: None.
 This class is for students with little or no piano experience and will teach students the basics of piano keyboarding performance.
 Using these piano skills, students will also explore elements of music theory, history, notation, and composition.

-PIANO 2 - MU4513 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: Successful completion of Music Piano 1 or approval of instructor.
+PIANO 2 - MU4513 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: Successful completion of Piano 1 or approval of instructor.
 This class is a continuation of Piano 1, stressing the development of advanced piano skills.
 This class will allow students to develop their skills both within a group as well as through independent projects that are coordinated on a "one-to-one" type basis with the instructor.
 This class will be geared to students with piano background: either private piano lessons or successful completion of Piano 1.
 This course is repeatable.

-HIP HOP PRODUCTION - MU2613 - Fr., Soph., Jr., Sr. 1 sem., 1/2 cr. -This class is for students with an interest in or curiosity about Hip Hop music.
+HIP HOP PRODUCTION 1 - MU2613 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - This class is for students with an interest in or curiosity about Hip Hop music.
 The main purpose of the course is to create original Hip Hop music (both lyrics and beats).
 Students use and learn about loop-based software on their iPad to create and sample beats.
 Students will have access to recording equipment to create studio-quality audio recordings of their rapping and/or singing.
 While the focus of the class is on creating new material, students will also explore Hip Hop origins, current Hip Hop music, Hip Hop culture (graffiti art, beatboxing, and break dancing), as well as Hip Hop's impact on society and social issues.
 Students do not need any experience or background in Hip Hop music to take this course.
-This course will apply to the cultural arts requirement for graduation.
-This course is repeatable.